martinkooij/MMM-AfterShip/README.md

 			<td>Time between requests to the API in milliseconds<br>
 				<br><b>Possible values:</b> <code>int</code>
 				<br><b>Default value:</b> <code>1800000</code> =30 minutes.
 				<br><b>Note:</b> Internally the module sets 90000 (1.5 minute) as an absolute lower bound, whatever the config value is.
 Don't overload the API!
-The values are update by tracktry every 2 to 3 hours.
+The values are only updated by tracktry every 2 to 3 hours anyway.
 			</td>
 		</tr>
 				<tr>